mattmorgan6/TwoWeekControl/README.md

 #### Step 5

-In the same c# file, write within the constructor
+In the same C# file, write within the constructor

 ``` csharp
 CalendarWeekControl.DataSelectedChanged += DateSelectedChanged;